carlosazsilva/PolynomialApp/README.md

 * The degree of a polynomial is a non-null value given by the term with the higher degree.

 * A polynomial expression can be complete or incomplete.
-Complete if all its coefficients are non-null and incomplete if any of them is zero.
+Complete if all its coefficients are non-null and incomplete if any of them is 0.

 Complete 4th degree polynomial expression: